gamesbook/protograf/docs/source/hexagonal_grids.rst

         uppercase letter
       - *coord_separator* - can be any text used that must be displayed between the row and column values; in this case it is two colons ``::``

-      The white grid also has:

-      - *coord_prefix* - this is text that appears before the row and column values are shown (to their left)
-      - *coord_suffix* - this is text that appears after the row and column values are shown (to their right)

 ===== ======